jcpaiva-fgpe/975e94d9-63b0-4393-837a-ecd0aec78e86/exercises/a5e53a59-6954-4a88-b945-404bfb558e88/statements/73a36431-fd7b-4b41-b43c-651c8689c2f2/s.md

 console.log('Hello!');
 ```

-Use the _console.log()_ method to print the value of the variable a.
+Use the _console.log()_ method to print the value of the variable _second_.
 Please, don't change the rest of the code.

 _PS You can notice that the console is also available in Developer tools in your Chrome's menu or Web Console in Firefox's menu.
 You can check it later._